Greater Moldova: Background

+On the other side of the border, Prince Grigore Ghica had hoped to persuade the Ottomans that they should retake Bukovina for Moldavia.
+As reported by Austrian diplomat Thugut de Paula, "the Moldavians and all other of Ghica's creatures [...] apply all their zeal to depicting the voluntary cession of such a rich area of the country as an act of extraordinary weakness".
+In Bukovina District, which came to cradle some of the first forms of Romanian nationalism under a Habsburg government, Romanian folklore identified "Greater Moldavia" as the Ottoman-held areas, with Bukovina itself referred to as "Lesser Moldavia" (Moldova Mică).

 The Moldavian areas east of the Prut River, which came to be known as "Bessarabia", were annexed by the Russian Empire in 1812.
 Though organized as a Russian governorate, its kinship with the other parts of Moldavia was not explicitly denied by Russian authorities.
 They maintained in place the boyar aristocracy, including many families which owned lands on both sides of the border.
-Russian occupation incidentally united Bessarabia with the Budjak, which had been previously carved out of Moldavia by the Ottomans, and included in Silistra Eyalet.
+Russian occupation incidentally reunited Bessarabia with the Budjak.
 However, the circumstances of Russian rule and the effective partition were seen as unacceptable by various boyar delegates, including the likes of Ioniță Sion and Grigorașcu Sturdza, who pleaded for protection by either the French Empire or Austria.
 In their official protests, they referred to the regions as "Moldavia's heartland", noting that they preferred Ottoman rule.
-During the six years which followed annexation, Bessarabians, especially those of Orgeyevsky District, staged popular rallies against the new administration, with as many as 5,000 Moldavian and Gypsy families fleeing across the Prut River, into the more familiar Principality.
+During the six years which followed annexation, Bessarabians, especially those of Orgeyevsky District, staged popular rallies against the new administration, with as many as 5,000 Moldavian and Gypsy families fleeing across the Prut, into the more familiar Principality.
 At least one folkloric record from the Budjak, known as Frunză verde lozioară, decried Bessarabia's passage into "Russian slavery" and looked forward to liberation by "our brethren".